Panta rei, but Facebook is forever.

 So, how is Facebook changing in 2021?
 What are some new Facebook updates and the latest features that are must-know for marketers?

 If you’re looking for answers, we have them for you.
 Keep scrolling and find out what Zuckerberg’s team is launching every month.

-And we promise we will keep the list update so feel free to come re-visit this post next month!
+And we promise we will keep the list updated so feel free to come to revisit this post next month!

 Subscribe to newsletter